thekondrashov/stuff/README.md

 ## Color Scheme Generators

 * [Flatuicolorpicker](http://www.flatuicolorpicker.com/) - A project digging the Flat Color Picker which gives you the perfect colors for flat designs.

+# CSS

+## Bootstrap

+### Offcanvas navigation menu

+* [Mobile navigation menu for Bootstrap](https://255kb.github.io/bs-mobilenav/) - BS-Mobilenav is a package allowing you to create a mobile friendly and swipeable menu from any regular Bootstrap grid element.
+[Github](https://github.com/255kb/bs-mobilenav)